Discover more from Timeless & Timely

 To Be Heard More, Speak Less

-The constant need to produce is slowly killing us: those who create and those who consume.
+The constant need to say something is slowly killing those who create and those who consume.

 You don’t have to have something to say constantly.